N64Gamespedia/gdx/index.md

 Welcome to the  N64Gamespedia Github version of the Online GDX (Game Database eXtra).

-Explore classic N64 titles using the sidebar or the . 🎮
+Explore classic N64 titles using the sidebar or the [N64Gamespedia Index](index#n64gamespedia-index) below. 🎮

 <br>